The Complete Guide to Testing ChatGPT Apps and MCP Apps (April 2026)

 How much does it cost to test a ChatGPT App against the real ChatGPT?

 Manual testing against real ChatGPT requires a ChatGPT Plus subscription ($20/month per team member) and burns AI credits on every test.
 During active development, you might test dozens of times a day. sunpeak eliminates this cost entirely.
-The local simulator replicates the ChatGPT and Claude runtimes, so you test for free, locally and in CI/CD.
+The local inspector replicates the ChatGPT and Claude runtimes, so you test for free, locally and in CI/CD.

 What is the difference between unit tests and e2e tests for ChatGPT Apps?